-Some of the six rooms are based in the main château, others in the adjacent farmhouse or gardener’s cottage.
+Some of the nine rooms are based in the main château, others in the adjacent farmhouse or gardener’s cottage.
 If we had to choose (trust us, this isn’t easy), we’d have to go for the Fontenay suite in the farmhouse, overlooking the pool.
 It’s on two floors, connected by a spiral, Venetian-made staircase; wooden beams criss-cross the whitewashed bedroom, purple velvet chairs are grouped together in the high-ceilinged living room, and the tiled, open bathroom is kitted out with designs by Spanish designer Patricia Urquiola.

 The outdoor saltwater pool (open from 1 May to 1 October) is heated and long enough to swim laps.
 Its wooden deck is topped with parasol-shaded sunloungers and is surrounded by neat lawns.

 The petite spa is well-appointed with a black-tiled hammam; a sauna; and a relaxation area decorated with modern art.
 Offerings include a revitalising massage, private yoga lessons and personal training.
 You can also do a 'bootcamp' day (€350 a person) which includes a personal training session, a vegetarian lunch, Kundalini yoga in the afternoon and a sports masssage to finish.
 The modern gym has sleek white-and-grey equipment (an exercise bike, rowing machine and weights) set against black walls; there are paintings and light installations to gaze at when the going gets tough.

 As well as the obligatory Breton tee and bikini (you are in France, after all), pack sturdy walking shoes for tramping through the vineyards – flimsy sandals and flip flops won’t cut it.